Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 How Players Use Mobile Games

-Casual players dip in and out, while mid-core and classic genres draw longer and more frequent sessions.
-These benchmarks can help you set expectations for session depth and retention in your own campaigns.
+Casual players dip in and out, while mid-core and action genres draw longer, more frequent sessions.
+These benchmarks help you set expectations for session depth and retention in your own campaigns.

 Generational Platform Preferences

-This confirms that mobile-first ad formats (short-form video, playable ads, rewarded ads) should be the focus when targeting younger cohorts.
-At the same time, older players may respond better to messaging that bridges across devices.
+Mobile is the most common gaming device, and in the US 70% of players game on smartphones, roughly 50% on consoles, and about 40% on PC (with overlap).
+This confirms that mobile-first ad formats (short-form video, playable ads, rewarded ads) should be the focus when targeting younger cohorts, while older players may respond better to messaging that bridges across devices.

 What Keeps Players Coming Back